-Around 650 shareholders, representatives of the press, and guests attended the General Meeting of Shareholders in Augsburg on 9 May 2018.
-An imputed 92% of the share capital was represented.
+Around 750 shareholders, representatives of the press and guests attended the General Meeting of Shareholders in Augsburg on 15 May 2019.
+Just under an imputed 91% of the share capital was represented.
 All resolutions on the agenda were approved by the General Meeting of Shareholders with a large majority.

 Management bodies of the Company.